BE A BETTER LAWYER:

 Accommodation in your choice of private or shared room with full bath, Saturday – Saturday.

-Breakfast and lunch prepared by in-house chef Monday – Friday.
+Breakfast daily and lunch Monday-Friday, prepared by in-house chef.
 Welcome dinner on Saturday.

 Transportation to course-related off-site excursions.

-Round trip airport transfer from BJX or QRO.
+Round trip airport transfer from either QRO or BJX airports.

 Airfare.
-The closest airports to San Miguel de Allende are Queretaro (QRO)(1 hour away), Leon (BJX)(1.5 hours away) and Mexico City (MEX)(4 hours away).
+The closest airports to San Miguel de Allende are Querétaro Intercontinental Airport (QRO -1 hour away), León/Bajio International Airport (BJX - 1.5 hours away) and Mexico City (MEX -4 hours away).

-Transportation from any place other than Leon airport (BJX) or Queretaro Airport (QRO).
+Transportation from/to any place other than QRO or BJX airports.

 Daily dinner, snacks, drinks, except those mentioned above.